Aneurysm10/JABFD/README.md

 # JABFD - Just Another Bot For Discord
-#### <span style="font-weight: normal;" JABFD is a multipurpose Discord bot devloped using discord.py.
+<span style="font-weight: normal;">JABFD is a multipurpose Discord bot developed using discord.py.
 The project is still in its early stages and may contain bugs.</span>